-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- c Replacement or Supplemental of Deposit
+- a Conditions of Deposit

 - c Replies to Rejections Based on Deposit Issue

 - e The Deposit Rules

 Where the invention involves a biological material and words alone cannot sufficiently describe how to make and use the invention in a reproducible manner, access to the biological material may be necessary for the satisfaction of the statutory requirements for patentability under 35 U.S.C.
 112.